-Detachable water-level sensors on facility foundations that do not permanently change the appearance of historic landscapes.
+Installation or repair of detachable water-level sensors on facility foundations that do not permanently change the appearance of historic landscapes or damage, alter, or otherwise impact historic material.

-Erosion control activities (such as gravel or riprap placement) where activities are constructed in a reversible manner and are located at or adjacent to existing paved areas.
+Utilization of erosion control measures (e.g., gravel or riprap placement, addition of top soil or native grasses, repairing retaining walls, etc.) where activities are performed in a reversible manner and are located at or adjacent to existing paved areas that do not damage, alter, or otherwise impact the historic relationship between facilities and their surroundings, important site features, archaeological resources, or other cultural or religious features.

-Installation of foundation sump pumps within previously disturbed ground.
+Installation of foundation sump pumps within previously disturbed ground in areas not visible from the public right-of-way.

+Installation of perimeter drainage (e.g., French drains) when performed in previously disturbed ground.

 Appendix B